What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Wire Coat Hanger or Plumbing Snake | Tools to use if both plunging and baking soda/vinegar methods have failed.
 Straighten the wire coat hanger until you have a long thin wire with a hook bent at one end or use the plumbing snake, which is designed specifically for clearing drain clogs. |

-A common indications of a toilet that is blocked is when water rises to the top after flushing.
-There is a possibility that the water drains slowly, or you may hear sounds of gurgling coming directly from your toilet.
+The most frequent indicators of a clogged toilet is when water rises to the top after flushing.
+There is a possibility that water drains away in a slow manner, or hear noises of gurgling coming out of the bathroom.

 What can I do if my toilet is blocked?

-If you think the toilet is clogged then avoid flushing it in the future as this could result in flooding.
-Instead, shut off your water source valve that is behind the toilet, and utilize a plunger and remove any blockages.
-If that doesn’t work then call Blocked Drains Plumbers Sydney for professional help.
+If you suspect that your toilet is blocked and you are unable to flush it, do not attempt to flush it in the future as this could result in flooding.
+Instead, shut off the water supply valve behind the toilet and make use of a plunger to eliminate any blockages.
+If this fails you can call Blocked Drains Plumbers Sydney for professional help.

 Yes!
-There are a variety of actions you can take to keep your toilet from becoming blocked.
-One of them is to avoid flushing non-degradable items such as the sanitary products, wet wipes or cotton wool down the toilet.
-Avoid using oil or grease in the drain, which could cause solidification and cause blockages to pipes.
+There are many things you can do to keep your toilet from becoming blocked.
+One of them is to avoid flushing items that are not biodegradable, such as Wet wipes, sanitary products or cotton wool in the toilet.
+Avoid the practice of pouring oil or grease down the sink, as it can cause solidification and cause blockages to pipes.

-If you’ve tried to flush into your toilet, but it does not unblock, or you suspect there’s a larger issue with your plumbing system causing frequent blockages, it’s time to get in touch with a professional plumber, such as Blocked Drains Plumbers Sydney .
-We have years of experience dealing with various plumbing issues that we can quickly detect and address any issues without causing any impact on your property.
+If you’ve tried flushing your toilet but it still isn’t unblocking, or you think that there’s a problem with your plumbing system causing frequent blockages, it’s the right time to contact an experienced plumber such as Blocked Drains Plumbers Sydney .
+We have many years of experience in dealing with all kinds of plumbing problems that we can quickly detect and fix any issues without causing any impact on your property.

-It is recommended to have the drains cleaned out by a professional such as Blocked Drains Plumbers Sydney every 1-2 years.
-This will reduce the chance of blockages and keep your plumbing system in good working order.
-If, however, you often suffer from blockages to your drains or slow draining of water despite making sure you are taking steps to prevent clogging them, then yearly cleaning is beneficial.
+It is recommended to have clean your drains by a professional such as Blocked Drains Plumbers Sydney every 1-2 years.
+This will prevent blockages and keep your plumbing system running smoothly.
+If, however, you often suffer from blockages to your drains or slow draining of water despite making sure you are taking steps to prevent clogging them, then regular cleaning could be beneficial.

-These procedures are fairly easy to carry out, and most of these products are easily available in households.
-If you’re facing a blocked toilet, prior to getting anxious after trying all the methods mentioned above – contact Blocked Drains Plumbers Sydney ‘s expert plumbers located in Sydney , if you’re looking for professional assistance with problems with your blocked toilets.
+These procedures are fairly easy to apply, and most of these items are readily available in households.
+If you’re having trouble with your toilets, don’t be panicking after attempting all these methods, contact Blocked Drains Plumbers Sydney ‘s expert plumbers located in Sydney , if you’re looking for professional help with those blocked toilets.

 Additional Information